 All institutional members will report observed, suspected, or apparent research misconduct to the RIO.
-The Institution's RIO is Dr. Michael E. Ayewoh, Chief Research & Sponsored Programs Officer/Assistant Vice President for Research and Sponsored Programs in Wright Hall 116.
-He can also be reached at (484) 365-7693 or by e-mail at mayewoh@lincoln.edu.
+The Lincoln University's RIO is Dr. Michael E. Ayewoh, Chief Research & Sponsored Programs Officer, First Floor Suite, Wright Hall.
+He can also be reached at (484) 365-7695, or via e-mail at mayewoh@lincoln.edu.

 Any university official who receives an allegation of research misconduct must report it immediately to the RIO.
 If an individual is unsure whether a suspected incident falls within the definition of research misconduct, he or she may meet with or contact the RIO to discuss the suspected research misconduct informally, which may include discussing it anonymously and/or hypothetically.
-If the circumstances described by the individual do not meet the definition of research misconduct, the RIO will refer the individual or allegation to other offices or officials within LUPA with responsibility for resolving the problem.
+If the circumstances described by the individual do not meet the definition of research misconduct, the RIO will refer the individual or allegation to other offices or officials within Lincoln University with responsibility for resolving the problem.